gamemann/XDP-Firewall/README.md

 #### Notes
 * All settings within a filter rule other than `enabled` and `action` are **not** required.
 This means you do not have to define them within your config.
 * When a filter rule's setting is set (not `NULL`), but doesn't match the packet, the program moves onto the next filter rule.
 Therefore, all of the filter rule's settings that are set must match the packet in order to perform the action specified.
 Think of it as something like `if src_ip == "10.50.0.3" and udp_dport == 27015: action`.
-* As of right now, you can specify up to 60 total filter rules.
+* As of right now, you can specify up to **60 total** dynamic filter rules.
 You may increase this limit by raising the `MAX_FILTERS` constant in the `src/common/config.h` [file](https://github.com/gamemann/XDP-Firewall/blob/master/src/common/config.h#L5) and then recompile the firewall.
 If you receive a BPF program too large error, this is due to BPF's limitations with complexity and jumps.
 You may try increasing BPF limitations manually or with a patch.
 If you want to do this, please read [this](https://github.com/gamemann/XDP-Forwarding/tree/master/patches) README from my XDP Forwarding project.

-### Example
+### Runtime Example
-Here's a config example.
+Here's a runtime config example.

 ```squidconf
 verbose = 5;